 - CAGE Working Paper no. 228, Department of Economics, University of Warwick.

 This work is mainly collaborative with Alan Jacobs (UBC) and Scott Matthews (MUN).
 We are interested in whether and how economic inequality translates into political inequality.
 Our focus is comparative but, in many ways, we are motivated by research on the USA.
 Thus, we have a working paper that extends the finding by Larry Bartels that the US exhibits “class-biased economic voting”, whereby voters reward incumbent presidents for income growth at the top of the income distribution, rather than more generally.
 We show that the phenomenon is much more general across developed democracies.
 Building on this, we also have a working paper that seeks to assess whether newspaper reports of economic performance are skewed such that they are more responsive to factors correlated with top income growth.

-- Hicks, Timothy, Alan Jacobs, Scott Matthews, and Eric Merkley.
+- Hicks, Timothy, Alan Jacobs, Scott Matthews, and Eric Merkley (Conditionally Accepted).
 “Whose News?
 How Economic News Responds to the Distribution of Gains and Losses”.
+American Political Science Review

-I have a long-running interest in schools policy, often in comparative perspective.
+I have a long-running interest in education policy – especially schools policy – often in comparative perspective.
 My focus is typically on whether and why such policy is moved towards more marketized models of provision – including policies such as school choice, vouchers, free schools, academies, and the like.
 This has led to papers that seek to understand the politics of marketization in England and Sweden, as well as how politics has influenced the implementation of the Academy conversion programme in England.

 - Hicks, Timothy (2015).
 “Inequality, marketisation, and the left: Schools policy in England and Sweden”.
 European Journal of Political Research 54:2, 326-342.